-The project site is located west of Autumn Tide Trail in Nocatee, St. Johns County, Florida.
-The site is bordered to the north and south by single-family residential lots, to the west by undeveloped wooded land, and to the east by a a paved road.
+The project site is located west of Shell Ridge Lane north of the intersection of Whistling Palm Court in Nocatee, St. Johns County, Florida.
+The site is bordered to the north, south, and west by single-family residential lots and to the east by a paved road.
 The general site location is shown on Figure 1 in Appendix A and in Figure 2.1.1 below.